 Resident Camp Fast Facts for Parents

 Camps Winacka and Whispering Oaks are both set on our 700 acre property near Julian.
 Each camp has a dining hall and health center.
 Each cabin area has flush toilets and hot showers.
 The camps share a low-ropes challenge course, archery range and natural interpretive trails.
+New for 2014: Our high ropes course is ready to climb!
+Campers 6th grade and up will take their teams to new heights!

 - Camp Winacka features horse programs, a pool, a straw bale constructed nature and environmental center, rustic cabins, sleep-under-the-stars accommodations, two lakes and open-air dining.
+Campers sleep in open air rustic cabins with no electricity or on cots under the stars.

 - All counselors are at least 18 years old and are selected for their maturity, enthusiasm and experience.